Alumni, Alumnae and Parent Trip - Vietnam: Ancient and Modern

 We can accommodate a maximum of 20 people on this tour, so book early to ensure your place.
-Our alum/parent trip to Peru this past May sold out within 2 weeks!
+Our previous alum/parent trips have sold out within weeks!

 Vendor in Hanoi

-In order to reserve a place on the trip, you are requested to fill out a booking form online at www.hwsalumni.com/vietnam.
+- In order to reserve a place on the trip, you are requested to fill out the reservation form online.
 We will accept reservations on a first-come-first-served basis and we suggest that you reserve as soon as possible, as we expect this trip to sell out.
 Please note that alums and parents of HWS students have priority in booking this trip.
 Once we reach the 20-person maximum, we will start a waiting list.

-Within 10 days of making the online booking, we require a non-refundable deposit of $500 per person.
-We prefer payment by check but credit card payment can be arranged by calling Betty Merkle in Alumni House at (315) 781-3771.
+- Within 10 days of making the online booking, we require a non-refundable deposit of $500 per person.
+We prefer payment by check but credit card payment can be arranged by calling Michelle Robbins in Alumni House at (315) 781-3771.
 The deposit will be applied to the overall cost of the trip.

 Hobart and William Smith Colleges